DevSerendipity/Quiz-Maker/README.md

 # Quiz-Maker
-Quiz Maker – Make an application which takes various questions form a file, picked randomly, and puts together a quiz for students.
-Each quiz can be different and then reads a key to grade the quizzes.
+Quiz Maker – Make an application which takes
+1. Various questions form a file,
+2. Picked randomly
+3. Puts together a quiz for students.
+4. Each quiz can be different
+5. Grade the quizzes.